-Therefore, we propose a framework called CollaBot for \underline{colla}borative manipulation using multi-ro\underline{bot} system.
+Therefore, we propose CollaBot, a framework for \underline{colla}borative manipulation using multi-ro\underline{bot} systems.
 First, based on the input instruction, we use a Large Language Model (LLM) for language understanding to identify the target object for manipulation, and employ SEEM\cite{zou2023segment} to extract the corresponding object point cloud.
-In addition, we adopt a prompt-based in-context learning approach \cite{arenas2024prompt} to determine the number of robots required for the task and to generate motion constraints for the object during manipulation.
+In addition, we adopt a prompt-based in-context learning approach \cite{arenas2024prompt} to generate motion constraints for the object during manipulation.
 Second, inspired by how humans make decisions when moving a large object, the grasp planning is divided into local and global stages.
-We construct a dataset to evaluate local grasp stability for large objects using ShapeNet \cite{chang2015shapenet,zhai20222}, and propose LoGNet (Large Object Grasp Net) to perform local grasp poses generation.
+We construct a dataset to evaluate local grasp stability for large objects using ShapeNet \cite{chang2015shapenet,zhai20222}, and propose LoGNet (Large Object Grasp Net) for local grasp pose generation.
 Global grasp planning is achieved through the guidance of a Vision-Language Model (VLM).
-Third, we propose a 2-staged planning framework to generate feasible trajectories to achieve this task.
+Third, we propose a two-stage planning framework to generate feasible trajectories for task execution.
 An example of SCM using robots can be found in Fig. \ref{fig:fig1}.

 Our main contributions are as follows: \begin{itemize}[leftmargin=*] \item We propose CollaBot, a general framework for SCM of large objects with multiple robots. \item We design three key components for SCM: VLM-guided scene understanding and constraint inference, collaborative grasp pose generation, and two-stage motion planning. \item We conduct extensive experiments in both simulation and the real world to validate the effectiveness and deployability of the proposed method. \end{itemize}